modus-continens/docs/src/tutorial.md

 ## Your First Modusfile

 Modusfiles are our version of Dockerfiles.
 They are a collection of rules that specify how to build images.
-We now demostrate how to use Modus to build a simple rust application.
+We now demonstrate how to use Modus to build a simple rust application.

 ```Modusfile
 my_app(profile) :-